 Most of the songs are international folk, including standards such as The Fox, Copper Kettle and Kilgarry Mountain, but Lightfoot included one original (This Is My Song), and also a Merle Travis song called Dark As A Dungeon.
 While the rest of the album is very different from the familiar Lightfoot sound, his vocals on the Travis standard were very much in the "Lightfoot style".
 (The guitar playing is his first recorded song with "Travis picking", named for the writer of the song).

-See the article on my website for more details including the track listing, and the link to purchase the MP3 album.
+See the Two Tones album page for more details including the track listing, and the link to purchase the MP3 album.
 As a devoted fan, I am very happy that this recording is now available in digital form, after decades of frenzied collecting of the scarce LP.
 It is nice to be able to hear Lightfoot sing and play so early in his career; it just enables us to appreciate even more the great artist he became.

 Limited Edition Photos